 - Respondents shall read all documents contained in this specification package.
-Failure to do so does not excuse respondent from abiding by all instructions, terms or conditions. - Responses shall be submitted to the location and in the format indicated in the specifications no later than the date and time indicated.
-Currently responses are being accepted in an on-line (electronic) format. - Respondents must submit their questions regarding any portion of the specifications by posting them on the Q&A tab found in the solicitation or in writing to the email address provided in the specifications by the date provided.
+Failure to do so does not excuse respondent from abiding by all instructions, terms or conditions. - Responses shall be submitted to the location and in the format indicated in the specifications no later than the date and time indicated. - Respondents must submit their questions regarding any portion of the specifications by posting them on the Q&A tab found in the solicitation or in writing to the email address provided in the specifications by the date provided.
 Answers will be provided no later than five (5) days prior to the Proposal due date. - The County reserves the right to amend the specifications prior to the due date by written "Addenda".
 It is the respondent's responsibility to ascertain whether any addenda have been issued prior to submitting their proposal. - Bids and any other required documents shall be submitted online through the Tompkins County website at: www.tompkinscountyny.gov/purchase and selecting 'Open Solicitations'.
 This will take you to BidNetDirect where the RFP information is posted for the public.
-Bidders who do not have, or cannot obtain, internet access must contact the Purchasing Division via email (preferred), purchase@tompkins-co.org or by telephone, (607) 274-5500 for further instructions. - Respondents shall submit all forms with their proposal response. - All responses submitted become the property of the County and are subject to Public Information Policy. - This invitation to respond does not commit the County to award a contract, nor shall the County be responsible for any cost or expense that may be incurred by the respondent in preparing and submitting their response or any cost incurred prior to the execution of a contract. - The County reserves the right to cancel the contract without cause with a minimum of thirty (30) days written notice.
+Bidders who do not have, or cannot obtain, internet access must contact the Purchasing Division via email (preferred), purchase@tompkinsco.org or by telephone, (607) 274-5500 for further instructions. - Respondents can submit in a sealed package or envelope with the name of their company and the title of the Request for Proposal. - Respondents shall submit all forms that require signatures with their proposal response. - All responses submitted become the property of the County and are subject to Public Information Policy. - This invitation to respond does not commit the County to award a contract, nor shall the County be responsible for any cost or expense that may be incurred by the respondent in preparing and submitting their response or any cost incurred prior to the execution of a contract. - The County reserves the right to cancel the contract without cause with a minimum of thirty (30) days written notice.
 Termination or cancellation of the contract will not relieve the respondent of any obligations or liabilities resulting from any acts committed by the respondent prior to the termination of the contract.
 The respondent may cancel the contract with one hundred-twenty (120) days written notice.